NDC Rural is underway!

 The ultimate goal of NDC Rural is to achieve multidisciplinary teams of health professionals in regional, rural and remote communities that have the capacity to offer content-aligned, evidence-based support across the domains of breastfeeding/feed, sleep, cry-fuss problems and maternal mental health.

-Additionally, 3000 families who are patients of NDC Rural Scholarship recipients will be able to participate in the Possums Parent Hub, which offers peer support, mentoring by other parents, a facilitator who is a perinatal mental healthcare professional, and a wealth of evidence-based resources for taking care of one’s baby and one’s own emotional well-being.
+Additionally, 3000 families who are patients of NDC Rural Scholarship recipients will be able given free access to Milk & Moon and the Possums Parent Hub, which offers peer support, mentoring by other parents, a facilitator who is a perinatal mental healthcare professional, and a wealth of evidence-based resources for taking care of one’s baby and one’s own emotional well-being.

 The Official NDC Rural Launch Online - Friday 12 November 2021